arn-ob/phpAPI/readme.txt

 name
 where
 mobile
+aprt_id

 This is the peramiter of form-data.
 So here file = the image file name = name of the file including ext.
 Like: user1.jpg.
 Without extention the file will not be desplayed.
 Must be send the ext from 		client end where = where to upload the file.
 Here two option
 		1. user
-		2. rent
+		2. aprt
 	user for user profile upload
-	rent is rent upload
+	aprt is apartment pic upload
-mobile =  mobile number of the user. if you upload the
+mobile =  mobile number of the user. this is req for your upload for user.
+For apartment you can simply set it to null aprt_id = send the apartment id which apartment you wanted to upload pic. when u upload as a user live it null

+[ for user pic u need => file, name, where, mobile ] --- Rest of the field set null [ for apartment pic u need => file, name, where, aprt_id] --- Rest of the field set null

 #################################### NEW WORK ##############################